alkgautam/Dictionary-using-R/README.md

 # Dictionary-using-R
 This is an R program which takes a word and return its meaning.

 You can download the zip file and extract it to a specified folder.
-You need R to be installed in your sytem.

 This dictionary work offline.

 # Note: